-- (10) Where inductive loops are fitted these shall be indicated by a sign as described in appendix N. - (11) In wheelchair accessible toilets, where hinged handrails are provided, a graphic symbol showing the rail in both the stowed and deployed position shall be provided. - (12) There shall be no more than five pictograms per row, together with a directional arrow, indicating a single direction placed adjacent to each other at a single location. - (13) Displays shall be compliant with the requirements sized to show individual station names (which may be abbreviated) or words of messages.
-Each station name, or words of messages, shall be displayed for a minimum of 2 seconds point 5.3.1.1.
-In this point, the The term 'display' shall be understood as any support of dynamic information. - (14) If a scrolling display is used (either horizontal or vertical), each complete word shall be displayed for a minimum of 2 seconds and the horizontal scrolling speed shall not exceed 6 characters per second. - (15) Displays shall be designed for a maximum viewing distance according to the following formula:
+- (10) Where inductive loops are fitted these shall be indicated by a sign as described in appendix N. - (11) In wheelchair accessible toilets, where hinged handrails are provided, a graphic symbol showing the rail in both the stowed and deployed position shall be provided. - (12) There shall be no more than five pictograms, together with a directional arrow, indicating a single direction placed adjacent to each other at a single location. - (13) Displays shall be sized to show individual station names (which may be abbreviated) or words of messages.
+Each station name, or words of messages, shall be displayed for a minimum of 2 seconds.
+The term 'display' shall be understood as any support of dynamic information Displays shall be compliant with the requirements of point 5.3.1.1.
+In this point, the term 'display' shall be understood as any support of dynamic information. - (14) If a scrolling display is used (either horizontal or vertical), each complete word shall be displayed for a minimum of 2 seconds and the horizontal scrolling speed shall not exceed 6 characters per second. - (15) Displays shall be designed for a maximum viewing distance according to the following formula:

-Reading distance in mm divided by $250 = \text{font size (for example: } 10\ 000\ \text{mm/} 250 = 40\ \text{mm}).$
+Reading distance in mm divided by $250 = \text{character height (for example: } 10\ 000\ \text{mm}/250 = 40\ \text{mm}).$

-4.2.1.11.
-Spoken information
+4.2.1.11.Spoken information

-(1) The spoken information shall have a minimum STI-PA level of 0,45, in accordance with the specification referenced in Appendix A, index 5.
+(1) The spoken information shall have a minimum STI-PA level of 0,45, in accordance with the specification referenced in Appendix A, index [5].